Adult Sunday School Classes (Weekly)

 - Presbyterian Home for Children- Mission members decorate a cottage at the Presbyterian Home for Children the first Saturday in December.
 Other church members are invited to help.

-- Oakmont ESL Classes- Oakmont hosts an English as a Second Language program sponsored by the presbytery.
+- Oakmont Chapel ESL Classes- Oakmont Chapel hosts an English as a Second Language program sponsored by the presbytery.

 The Presbyterian Church takes the form of government practiced by the first century church.
 The church elects and ordains its own presbyters or Elders.
 The government of the Presbyterian Church is representative, and the right of God’s people to elect Elders is inalienable.